back

 Before describing the model, two epistemic notes.
 First, brainctl is inspired by the cognitive-science research it cites; it is not a model of any of it.
 We do not simulate hippocampal cell assemblies, we do not replay neural firing patterns, and we do not implement biologically plausible learning rules.
 What we do is borrow the architectural patterns these systems have evolved — episodic/semantic separation, decay-with-reinforcement, schema-driven consolidation, source attribution, belief revision under contradiction — and implement them as a SQLite schema with worker processes.
 Some of the mappings are tight (the Bayesian α/β confidence model is literal Bayesian inference; AGM belief revision follows the formal postulates), some are loose (the dream cycle is structurally analogous to sharp-wave ripple replay, not a simulation of it).
 Where the analogy is loose, we say so explicitly in the relevant section.

-Second, the goal is not biological fidelity.
 The goal is the smallest set of mechanisms that prevent the failure modes of stateless agents — forgetting, confabulation, contradiction loops, catastrophic supersedes, attention starvation.
-Cognitive science is the prior art that already worked through these failure modes in a different substrate.
-We borrow it the way distributed systems engineers borrow from biology: as a source of solved problems, not as a benchmark for fidelity.
+Cognitive science is the prior art that already worked through these failure modes in a different substrate; we borrow it the way distributed systems engineers borrow from biology, as a source of solved problems.

 the worthiness gate W(m)